 Safari scheduled to ensure optimum photographic conditions for wildlife & landscapes

 Always time to observe animal behaviour and create your shots

 Great opportunities for experienced photographers looking for new species

 Beginner-friendly atmosphere to learn new and creative techniques with experienced tutor

-Unique opportunity to learn DSLR videography with a BBC trained wildlife film maker
+Unique opportunity to learn the art of wildlife film making with a BBC trained film maker

 Companions interested in wildlife welcome

 Fly to Santiago and connect to Punta Arenas, where you will be met and transferred to our first night hotel.

 Here there is a chance to settle in, rest up and recover from your flight in to our first night accomodation - though we will be happy to suggest options if you decide to do a little exploring this afternoon or evening.